harriwang/Wang_Haoyu.github.io/index.md

 **Second, I investigate how to promote public engagement towards health, environment, and science**, and **how to build a sustainable balance and interactive relationship between the health of humans, animals, and ecosystems from a "One Health" perspective**.
 For instance, I have studied how to design persuasive messages to encourage public action on the issue of microplastics (MPs), which is a significant concern in both climate change and human health.
 I hope my research will contribute to the construction of a healthy and sustainable society, not only for individual members of the public but also for animals and the overall ecosystems.

 My methodological toolkit encompasses a range of techniques, including web-based experiments, surveys, and meta-analysis.
 I am proficient in using software such as R, JASP, SPSS, and AMOS for data analysis.
+In terms of analytical methods, I am well-versed in fundamental statistical techniques such as regression and analysis of variance (ANOVA), as well as advanced methods including structural equation modeling (SEM), latent profile analysis (LPA), actor-partner interdependence modeling (APIM), and meta-analysis.

 <!--